vasco-s-pereira/vasco-s-pereira/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-My name is Vasco Pereira and I am currently studying Computer Science at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/pt/).
+My name is Vasco Pereira and I am currently in the first year of my MSc in Computer Science at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/pt/).

 ## 🌟 About Me